hakim-code/DCS-RPTU-Twente/README.md

-├── tests/                  # Unit and integration test cases ├── data/                   # Data for physical/virtual measurements and simulation inputs ├── results/                # Outputs from simulations, experiments, and tests ├── scripts/                # Automation and deployment scripts └── README.md               # Project documentation
+├── tests/                  # Unit and integration test cases ├── data/                   # Data for physical/virtual measurements and simulation inputs ├── results/                # Outputs from simulations, experiments, and tests ├── scripts/                # Any scripts we use for simulation/ parameterized 3D Model └── README.md               # Project documentation